-Volunteer Lecturer, Anthropology
+Volunteer Lecturer Anthropology

 The principal focus of my studies in Central California prehistory is the rise of complex socially-stratified societies over the past millennia.
 This includes changes in subsistence-settlement patterns and other adaptive strategies.
 Another aspect involves conducting a DNA studies on the ancestral remains in concert with the Muwekma Ohlone Tribe of the San Francisco Bay Area.

 I have served as one of the Tribal archaeologists and ethnohistorians working with the Muwekma Ohlone Tribe, Amah-Mutsun Tribal Band and Esselen Nation.
-Over the past 36 years, I have been working collaboratively with these tribes along with the SJSU department of Anthropology and undergraduate and graduates students, conducting various analyses, co-authoring final archaeological reports and presenting results at professional meetings.
+Over the past 36 years, I have been working collaboratively with these tribes along with the SJSU department of Anthropology and undergraduate and graduates students, conducting various analysis, co-authoring final archaeological reports and presenting results at professional meetings.